 If the arms of the galaxy elude you, try searching for its two tiny satellite galaxies.
 Astronomers also know the Andromeda Galaxy as Messier 31 (or simply M31); in other words, it was #31 in a catalog of “deep sky objects” that was compiled by the 18th century French astronomer, Charles Messier.

 The two satellite galaxies are known as M32 and M110.
 They are both very small and faint and are difficult to spot with binoculars.
 Fortunately, both can be seen with a telescope at low power.
 Of the two, M32 is brighter and easier to track down.

-It appears on the long side of the galaxy that has the gradually fading edge.
-It may not be obvious at first, but it appears as a very small, nearly circular hazy patch with a starlike core.
+It appears on the long side of the galaxy, which has a gradually fading edge.
+It may not be obvious at first, but it appears as a very small, nearly circular, hazy patch with a starlike core.

 M110 is larger but fainter, so its light is more spread out, making it harder to see.
 Look for it on the other side of the galaxy from M32 (the side with the more clearly defined edge) and at 1½ times the distance from the core of the Andromeda Galaxy itself.
 If you can see a small, faint oval patch then you’ve found M110.

 Both satellite galaxies appear within the same field of view at low magnification, but neither will show anything of interest.
 In this instance, the fun comes more from tracking down your targets rather than the splendor of the prizes themselves.